dtao/PhilosopherDeveloper/source/posts/2019-10-14-the-need-for-software-that-explains.md

 unique this was.

-At Google, I remember the search team had something similar: a tool that could provide a rule-based explanation for why a given search result was shown for a given profile at a given position.
+At Google, I remember the search team had something similar: a tool that could provide a rule-based explanation for why a given page was listed for a given profile at a given position in the search results.

-More recently I've been working on a side project with a friend that involves scanning legal documents.
+More recently I've been working on a side project with a friend that involves scanning documents.
 The code is fairly complex in some areas; at times it's unclear why it produces certain results.
 Again, I've found myself wanting the same functionality: not just a result, but a result accompanied by an explanation.

 There is no [pit of success](/posts/pit-of-success.html) here.
 By _default_,